 This perception may have a lot to do with Oracle’s move from PL/SQL-based programming (which is at the heart of Forms) and Java-based programming.
-Java object-based programming was brought in to move towards connection to and use of the world wide web for Oracle products in the early 2000s.
+Oracle brought in Java object-based programming to move towards connection to and use of the world wide web for Oracle products in the early 2000s.
 The move was judicious but Java-based development technology is recognized as complex, particularly for PL/SQL Forms developers.
 In fact, it is another paradigm altogether.

 Over the years, Oracle has proposed a couple of Java-based replacement solutions for Forms users, including a development platform called ADF.
 It didn’t catch on too well with Forms developers.
 For a more detailed explanation, see our blog called “Simplified, Cost Effective Development In EBS – Think Oracle APEX”

-Web-based development eventually superseded systems like this and Designer 2000 is now de-supported by Oracle.
+Web-based development eventually superseded these systems.
+Designer 2000 is now de-supported by Oracle.
 Unfortunately, it leaves companies that developed Forms this way with the additional burden of dealing with that all that extra code if they wish to modernize or migrate away from their Forms applications.

 APEX for Oracle Forms and Reports Modernization

 Businesses need to know there’s a solution that addresses all these issues.
 Oracle Application Express (APEX), a Rapid Application Development platform, is firmly rooted in web technology and yet shares many similarities with Forms, not the least of which is that it is PL/SQL based.

 Today, thanks to a well-thought-out development plan that includes extensive web-service support and ease of use, as well as continuing (I would even say growing) Oracle support, APEX is now the very best alternative for Oracle Forms and Reports Modernization.

 In my next installment, I’ll get into the details about the surprising parallels between Forms and Oracle APEX.